GFlisch/Arc4u/Guidance/Yarp.md

 - we avoid data duplication (referential data are simply queried when needed via the API).

 ##### Composition services
-The purpose of this service is to provide a new object with enrich data by combining differents business contexts (Company & Contracts by example).
+The purpose of this service is to provide a new object with enrich data by combining differents business objects (Company & Contracts by example).

 ##### Cache services.
 This kind of service will add a cache layer to speed the result of request and dwindle the pressure on the storage system.